sharful-umair/API-Automation/README.md

 # API-Automation
 API automation framework using Rest Assured, Cucumber, and Java.

-# RestAssured Framework for AddPlace API
+# RestAssured Framework for API Automation

 ## Overview
-This project is a RestAssured framework designed to handle the AddPlace API.
-It uses Cucumber for BDD, allowing you to validate the AddPlace API by updating a JSON payload with specific values from a Cucumber data table.
+This project is a RestAssured framework designed to handle the API Automation.
+It uses Cucumber for BDD, allowing you to automated the API by updating a JSON payload with specific values from a Cucumber data table and pojo class, create request and verify the response.

+## Workflow
+Feature Execution: You execute tests using the Test Runner, which triggers Cucumber to read feature files.
+Step Execution: Each step in the feature files is matched to a step definition, where the actual code is executed.
+API Request: The framework builds and sends the API request using Rest Assured.
+Response Validation: The response is validated against expected outcomes, such as status codes and payload content.
+Logging: Requests and responses are logged to a file for later inspection.

 ## Tech Stack Used
 Here are the key technologies used in the framework: